Buying a home is an exciting adventure but before you start looking for that perfect place, it’s a good idea to decide how much you should spend.

 - Your lifestyle.
 Review your spending habits including cell phone and TV/Internet services, entertainment, eating out, clothing and food to get a better picture of how much you spend each month.
 You want to make sure you build in these expenses to have an accurate amount you can work with for a monthly house payment.
 Buying the most expensive home you can afford often means you have to cut back in other areas of your life.

-A good way to look at the big picture of your monthly spending is to calculate your debt-to-income ratio, which you get by dividing your total monthly debt payments by your gross monthly income.
+A good way to look at the big picture of your monthly spending is to calculate a debt-to-income ratio for the mortgage, which you get by dividing your total monthly debt payments by your gross monthly income.
 Generally, lenders prefer a debt-to-income ratio below 36%.
 This means you are only spending 36% of your monthly gross income on all your debt payments including your house payment.

 This leaves 64% of your monthly gross income for all your other expenses, which is a reasonable rule of thumb for many people.
 Many lenders require that you have a debt-to-income ratio no higher than 36%, which means this is an important number to know when you are trying to get approved for a mortgage.